sup-heliotrope/sup/README.txt

 - Handle massive amounts of email.

-- Mix email from different sources: mbox files (even across different machines), Maildir directories, IMAP folders, POP accounts, and GMail accounts.
+- Mix email from different sources: mbox files (even across different machines), Maildir directories, IMAP folders, and GMail accounts.

 - Instantaneously search over your entire email collection.
 Search over body text, or use a query language to combine search predicates in any way.

 - Handle multiple accounts.
 Replying to email sent to a particular account will use the correct SMTP server, signature, and from address.

-- Add custom code to handle certain types of messages or to handle certain types of text within messages.
+- Add custom code to customize Sup to whatever particular and bizarre needs you may have.

 - Organize email with user-defined labels, automatically track recent contacts, and much more!

 The goal of Sup is to become the email client of choice for nerds everywhere.